 A major is a field you have decided to study in depth, as part of your Rollins College curriculum.
-For Arts & Sciences and Professional Studies students, there are 29 majors at Rollins, plus the self-designed major.
+For Arts & Sciences and Professional Studies students, there are over 30 majors at Rollins, plus the self-designed major.
 Each major requires you to take specific courses that are listed in the catalogue and can also be found on Major-Minor Maps.
-For Hamilton Holt Evening students, there are 11 majors, which are listed on their Programs webpage.
+For Hamilton Holt Evening students, majors are listed on their Programs webpage.
 Each major typically requires 12-18 courses.

 Click here to see a long list of majors and potentially relevant career fields.
 Although a liberal arts education at Rollins prepares you for success in a variety of fields, there are occupations that naturally draw from the same interests and skills you may develop while studying a particular major in college.
 Don't forget to also view the "Links" connected to each major, as these offer opportunities to learn more about the major, the specific field of work, internships and related job opportunities.

 If you have not yet gone through the Self Assessment page of our Web site, take some time to do so.
 Your major and career selection process will go much more smoothly after you have a grasp on your values, interests, skills, personality type and what you want most out of life.

 They think that choosing one major will restrict them from studying other subjects of interest - it won’t.

 They do not have enough information about the various academic choices available to them.